noobyme/eink-vnc/README.md

 rustup target add armv7-unknown-linux-gnueabihf cargo build --target armv7-unknown-linux-gnueabihf

-Done

-The first time round I was got an error for these libraries, but seems unneeded,  looks like it was because I had this in the config. rustflags = [
+The first time round I was got an error for these libraries, looks like it was because I had this in the config. rustflags = [
 "-C", "link-arg=--sysroot=/home/noobyme/gcc-linaro-4.9.4-2017.01-x86_64_arm-linux-gnueabihf/arm-linux-gnueabihf/libc",
 ]